gabriel-oliveira/SirfDroid/README.md

 # UsbGPS
-Playing with USB Sirf-GPS in Android
+Playing with USB Sirf GPS in Android